kiniry/Mobius/src/BmlLib/trunk/src/txt/readme.txt

 1. Status.
-	Incomplete.
 	This library supports only a few BML annotation types, and some BML expression types yet.
 It can load a .class file with annotations, save it, parse supported BML annotations or fragment of bytecode